Emerald Ash Borer

 What is the Emerald Ash Borer anyway?

 The Emerald Ash Borer is an Asian beetle that arrived in the United States around 2002, probably via wood shipped from Asia.
 It is small (1/2 inch long as an adult), and bright metallic green in color.
 The larvae are white, grow up to an inch, and are found in S-shaped grooves underneath the bark of the tree trunks of its victims.

-Emerald Ash Borers lay eggs in tree trunks.
-This is where the larvae grow, creating huge patterns of the S-shaped patterns mentioned earlier.
-These grooves disrupt the flow of nature and nutrients that the tree needs, and can ultimately kill a fully grown ash tree.
-Unlike other boring insects that typically target only unhealthy trees, EAB will target a completely healthy ash and can kill it within two to four years.
+EAB lays its eggs in tree trunks, where the larvae grow, creating huge patterns of the S-shaped patterns mentioned earlier.
+These grooves disrupt the flow of nature, nutrients that the tree needs, and can ultimately kill a fully grown ash tree.
+Unlike other boring insects that typically target only unhealthy trees, EAB will target a completely healthy ash and can kill it within 2 to 4 years.
 How do I tell if I have it?

 How do I know if I have it?

 If you are worried your ash trees may be infected with the Emerald Ash Borer, look for these symptoms: galleries of S-shaped grooves underneath the bark, cracks and splits in the bark, death of the upper canopy of the tree, D-shaped exit holes in the bark, and water sprout growth around the trunk.
-Remember, these beetles only target ash trees, so if you’re seeing signs in something other than an ash, it is not EAB.
+These beetles only target ash trees, so if you’re seeing signs in something other than an ash, it is not EAB.

 Symptoms of Emerald Ash Borer